Workers’ compensation that protects you and your employee

 Even in states where it’s not mandatory, we strongly recommend coverage.
 Without a policy, you could be responsible for your employee’s medical bills and lost wages out of pocket — which can quickly reach tens of thousands of dollars.

-What information do I need to generate a workers comp quote?
+What information do I need to generate a workers' comp quote?

 The application is simple and takes less than 5 minutes.
 You’ll need:

-• Your name and home address (where the employee works)
+- Your name and home address (where the employee works)

-• The type of employee (nanny, senior caregiver, housekeeper, etc.)
+- The type of employee (nanny, senior caregiver, housekeeper, etc.)

-• Estimated annual wages (for states with payroll-based pricing)
+Whether your employee is part-time or full-time - Estimated annual wages (for states with payroll-based pricing)

-• Nanny/Housekeeper polices will require a Motor Vehicle Report (MVR) for any employee with driving duties.
+- Nanny/Housekeeper polices will require a Motor Vehicle Report (MVR) for any employee with driving duties.
 We can acquire for you if preferred.

 You do not need your employee’s Social Security number or any medical information to get a quote.